Skip to Content

 So if you're in favor of the Granville Greenway, be sure to show up for the October 15 hearing to voice support, especially if you live in the 40th, 48th, or 50th wards.
 Let your alderperson know that if they support this project, contrary to what Roenigk "reported," not all of their 50,000-some constituents will be "at odds [with them] over a new bike greenway."

-Read the entire News-Booster article here.
+Read the entire News-Star article here.

 Read about the public community meeting on the Granville Greenway on October 15 here.

-Update 9/27/24, 3 PM: As discussed above, Ronald Roenigk's News-Booster "article" is particularly harsh on Ald.
+Update 9/27/24, 3 PM: As discussed above, Ronald Roenigk's News-Star "article" is particularly harsh on Ald.
 Leni Manaa-Hoppenworth (48th).
 He not only makes the laughable statement that her entire constituency is "at odds" with the Granville Greenway proposal.
 He also attacks her positions on retail, and dense, affordable, transit-oriented development on Broadway in the ward.

 After reading this article, a local sustainable transportation advocate emailed Ald.
 Manaa-Hoppenworth's office a "stay strong!" pep talk, urging the alder to support this project to make walking and biking safer and more enjoyable.
 He gave Streetsblog permission to publish his message, which makes a few other good points about the current Granville brouhaha.